• Skip to primary navigation

 slice of coconut poke cake on a white plate.

 Calling all coconut lovers!
-This Coconut Poke Cake is absolute dream—a moist and tender white cake with a creamy coconut sauce that melts into the cake, topped with whipped topping and coconut.
+This easy recipe for Coconut Poke Cake is absolute dream—a moist and tender white cake with a creamy coconut sauce that melts into the cake, topped with whipped topping and coconut.

 coconut poke cake with slices taken out in a white casserole dish.